Sargassum Seaweed

 Seasons/Availability

-Sargassum seaweed is available year-round, with peak season in warmer months.
+Sargassum seaweed is available year-round, with a peak season in the late spring through fall.

 Current Facts